hrldcpr/blog/_drafts/visual-sum-of-cubes.md

 \end{aligned}
 $$

 In other words, we add three rotated copies of the tetrahedron so we have all four orientations (i.e. the 1 gets to be at each of the four corners), and combine them.
-Thanks to the four tetrahedra's symmetry, each combined entry adds up to $$3n+1$$.[^tetsymmetry]
+Thanks to the four tetrahedra's symmetry, every combined entry adds up to $$3n+1$$.[^tetsymmetry]

 [^tetsymmetry]:
     TODO